smmbll/todo-mvc-vanilla/README.md

 	npm run deploy

-to run MongoDB and the server.
-That’s it!
+to run the production server (localhost:3000).
+That's it!